 Standard and effective date Description Adoption status and financial statement impact In June 2016, the FASB issued ASU 2016-13 "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments."
 The guidance was originally effective for non-U.S. Securities Exchange Commission filers for the first quarter of 2021.
 In November 2019, the FASB issued ASU 2019-10 that amended the mandatory effective date for this guidance for certain institutions.
 We qualified for the deferral of the mandatory effective date.
 As a result of the change, the standard was effective for the first quarter of 2023 and early adoption was permitted.
 Additionally, the FASB issued several updates during 2019 refining and clarifying Topic 326.
-This guidance replaced the current incurred loss impairment methodology with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-We adopted the standard and subsequently issued updates as of January 1, 2023.
-As a result of adoption of this guidance, the allowance for credit losses on loans decreased by \$15.0 million and the allowance for credit losses on unfunded commitments decreased by \$1.1 million, with a cumulative-effect increase, net of tax balances, to retained earnings of \$14.4 million.
+This guidance replaced the incurred loss impairment methodology with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
+Adoption status and financial statement impact We adopted the standard and subsequently issued updates as of January 1, 2023.
+As a result of adoption of this guidance, the allowance for credit losses on loans decreased by \$15.0 million and the allowance for credit losses on unfunded commitments decreased by \$1.1 million with a cumulative-effect increase, net of tax balances, to retained earnings of \$14.4 million.
 In March 2022, the FASB issued ASU 2022-02 "Financial Instruments - Credit Losses (Topic 326): Troubled Debt Restructurings and Vintage Disclosures."
-The guidance was effective with the adoption of 2016-13.
+The guidance was effective with the adoption of ASU 2016-13.
 This guidance eliminated the accounting guidance for troubled debt restructurings by creditors in Subtopic 310-40, Receivables - Troubled Debt Restructurings by Creditors, while enhancing disclosure requirements for certain loan refinancings and restructurings.
 The expanded Vintage Disclosures are not applicable to nonpublic business entities.
 We adopted the standard on January 1, 2023.
 The adoption of this guidance did not have a material impact on our financial statements, but modified certain disclosures beginning in 2023.
-Modifications during the first quarter were not material; therefore, related disclosures were omitted from the first quarter 2023 Quarterly Report.